loganfranken/loganfranken.github.io/about.md

 I also tried building out a <a href="https://github.com/universitycommons/">search engine for open-source higher education projects</a>.
 It never took off, but it was inspiring to bring together so many wonderful projects in one place.

-## Presentations

-Public speaking is a skill I've gradually developed over time: as a junior developer, I served as the **chair of a Developer Collaboration Group** for several years within my department at the University of California, Santa Barbara, hosting trainings and facilitating discussion.

-I eventually branched out beyond our department, becoming the **president of the university Toastmasters group** and the **chair of the Web Standards Group**, hosting workshops on
-<a href="https://www.loganfranken.com/blog/496/introduction-to-web-accessibility/" aria-label="UCSB Web Standards Group web accessibility workshop">web accessibility</a>
-and <a href="https://www.loganfranken.com/blog/532/overview-of-web-standards/" aria-label="UCSB Web Standards Group web standards workshop">web standards</a>.

-Other departments around campus have also asked me to present on
-<a href="https://www.loganfranken.com/blog/675/creating-dynamic-web-content/">creating dynamic web content</a>.

-Gaining confidence within the university, I finally branched out to talking at conferences, including <a href="https://www.loganfranken.com/blog/1375/there-is-no-open-source-higher-education-ecosystem/">2016 HighEd Web West</a> and
-<a href="https://www.loganfranken.com/blog/1460/the-stories-our-systems-tell/">2016 HighEd Web</a>.